zaydion/siskel/README.md

 Not all APIs are as simple as OMDb.
 Make sure your first step when using a new API is reading through its documentation.
 This will likely save you tons of time down the road.
 If your lucky, an API will be well documented, but that's not always the case.

 Now get to work!

+## Additional Resources

+* [HTTParty Documentation](https://github.com/jnunemaker/httparty) - HTTParty gives us a number of methods we can use to further clean up our project.

+* [Bundler](http://bundler.io/) - Bundler makes managing gems and dependencies a breeze.
+Check out the documentation for a deeper dive into how it works.